Best Checked Luggage for Travelers in 2018 reviewed

 - The quality of the zippers could be better

-We move on from a hardside luggage that is ideal for international travel to the similar soft sided option, the Ilite spinner 25.
-This luggage by American Tourister's key attribute is its durability.
+We move from a hardside suitcase that is ideal for international travel to a similar soft-sided option, the Ilite Max Spinner 25.
+The key attribute of this suitcase by American Tourister is its durability.

 Size: 25" x 18" x 10"